20 Dec Sunken Eyes – Causes and Options

 What Are Sunken Eyes?

 To understand sunken eyes, it’s essential to know a bit about the anatomy of the eye area.
 The skin around your eyes is thinner and more delicate than the skin on the rest of your face.
 Beneath this thin skin lies a complex network of muscles, fat pads, and blood vessels.
-These underlying structures provide support and volume to the eye area, keeping it looking youthful and refreshed.
+These underlying structures provide support and volume to the eye area.

 When these structures change or deteriorate, the result can be sunken eyes.
 The hollows or shadows that appear beneath your eyes can give your face a tired or aged appearance, even if you’re well-rested and in good health.
 Sunken eyes can also make you look different, affecting your overall facial expression.